-The Employer has a policy with respect to discrimination, harassment and bullying in the workplace which shall continue to apply, subject to the procedures as outlined in this article.
+The Employer has a Respectful Workplace Policy with respect to discrimination, harassment and bullying in the workplace which shall continue to apply, subject to the procedures as outlined in this article.

 Discrimination includes refusing to employ or continuing to employ, or discriminating against a person, regarding employment or any term or condition of employment, based on a Prohibited Ground.